• High School

 Gather Basic Information: Start your preparation by researching the college's size, academic programs, student-to-faculty ratio, campus setting, and overall culture.
 This foundational knowledge will help you focus your visit.
 Understand Admission Requirements: Familiarize yourself with the admissions process, deadlines, and required documents.
 Knowing these details will allow you to ask ...

-7. The College Campus Tour Checklist
+7. Campus Visit Checklist

 10. Planning your college visit (article)